garethtdavies/zqw-docs/docs/troubleshooting.md

 ## How to perform a reindex

-## If your displayed balance is incorrect
+## The displayed balance is incorrect

-## If you have no connections
+## `zcashd` has no connections

 ## Some of my shielded transactions are not displayed in the transaction tab

 ## I can't generate a new Sprout address

+## Sending from a Sprout address to a Sapling one results in error

 ## Common error messages